gluwa/ccnext-testnet-bridge-examples/bridge-offchain-worker/README.md

    detects this, they create an oracle query to request a proof of the token burn from the Creditcoin Decentralized Oracle.

-2. `queryProofVerified` events which are emitted by the query prover contract on Creditcoin.
+2. `queryProofVerified` events which are emitted by the prover contract on Creditcoin.
 Each of these events signals that a query has finished being proven by the Creditcoin Decentralized Oracle.
 When our worker detects this, it submits a request to our _bridge proxy contract_ to finalize the bridging process by minting the tokens we burned on Sepolia onto Creditcoin.